codeandcoffeemugs/google-analytics/README.md

    open source, especially when [required to do so](http://wordpress.org/extend/plugins/about/) (refer to the part about being required to use a GPLv2-compatible license)

-3. [getwpapps.com](http://getwpapps.com/developers) - Coming soon: where we hope you'll be selling licenses to your plugin, and supporting the community that forms around your awesome software!
+3. [getwpapps.com](http://getwpapps.com/developers) - Coming soon: where we hope you'll be selling the distribution of the pro version of your plugin, and supporting the community that forms around your awesome software!

 ### Clone your WordPress.org subversion repository

 Did you know you can use Git to manage subversion repositories?
 Yes, you can!

-    ~ #> git svn clone http:// <your-plugin> --username
+    ~ #> git svn clone http:// <your-plugin> --username ~ #> cd <your-plugin>
+    your-plugin #> git config --add svn-remote.tags.url http:// your-plugin #> git config --add svn-remote.tags.fetch :refs/remotes/tags

-### Connect your subversion checkout to this project
+### Connect our project to your subversion checkout

-    ~ #> cd your-plugin
+This will pull our plugin skeleton into your project.

-    your-plugin #> git remote add wpapp git@github.com:<username>/<your-plugin>.git
+    your-plugin #> git remote add wpapp git@github.com:collegeman/wpapp.git your-plugin #> git pull wpapp master

-This is where the magic happens.

-    ~ #> git clone git@github.com:collegeman/wpapp.git your-plugin
-    ~ #> cd your-plugin

-Or, if you have a master project that groups your plugins and themes together, setup a new submodule

-    ~ #> git submodule add git@github.com:collegeman/wpapp.git your-plugin
-    ~ #> cd your-plugin

-**Step 3** Rename the `plugin-name` folder to a name of your choosing.
-To ensure that it's easy for you to pull updates from this project, you'll want to make this change using the `git mv` command:

-    your-plugin #> git mv plugin-name your-plugin

-**Step 4** Update the make file, `make.php`

-Here you're going to configure your plugin's meta data - what you normally would fill into the plugin file, we do for you from this configuration script.
-The file's documentation explains each setting.

-**Step 5** Rename our remote, and add your project's GitHub remote.
+### Connect your GitHub project

+Very important: your GitHub project should **not** be a fork of our own.
+You'll want your plugins to have their own names.
+They shall be forks of this project in *spirit* alone.

-    your-plugin #> git remote rename origin wpapp your-plugin #> git remote add origin git@github.com:you/your-plugin.git your-plugin #> git push origin master
+    your-plugin #> git remote add origin git@github.com:<username>/<your-plugin>.git your-plugin #>

-Then, reconfigure your master branch so that your GitHub project is the default target of push/pull operations (ease-of-use, FTW):

-    your-plugin #> git branch --set-upstream master origin/master
+## Development